lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/6-26; Indirect Proofs.md

 - **Proof by Constrapositive**
 	- the **contrapositive** of an implication X *says the same information*, but reverses the precedent and antecedent
 		- ![[Pasted image 51.png]]
-		- [] The contrapositive of "If x is a puppy, then I love x" is "If x is not a puppy, I don't love x"
+		- [] The contrapositive of "If x is a puppy, then I love x" is "If I don't love x, x is not a puppy"
 		- [] The contrapositive of "If I store my cat food inside, then racoons won't get to it" is "If racoons got to my food, then I didn't store it inside"
 	- to prove *If P is true then Q is true*, I would prove *If Q is false, then P is false* if it is easier
 	- [] ![[Pasted image 54.png]]